Approach

 Build the model that shows what your data has been trying to tell you.

 Founders already tracking core metrics often enter here with an existing picture.
-We build on it.
+We build on it, not from scratch.

 Patient lifecycle